Jeffrey Morais

 I am the Head of Quantum Software at BTQ and an MSc student in theoretical physics at the University of Victoria.
 I formerly graduated with a BSc in honours physics at McGill University.

-My research background spans seven years in theoretical physics and computer science throughout various universities ranging from quantum gravity to computational biophysics.
+My research background spans eight years in theoretical physics and computer science throughout various universities ranging from quantum gravity to computational biophysics.
 Currently I work with Prof. Gavin Brennen at BTQ on optimizing cryptographic proof protocols using topological data analysis techniques and quantum low-density parity-check codes.
-Simultaneously, I am working under Prof. Kristan Jensen looking at constructing a robust set of axioms for holographic quantum error correcting codes with systems admitting non-compact Hilbert spaces.
+Simultaneously, I am working under Prof. Thomas Baker investigating the eigenstate thermalization hypothesis across quantum many-body models and characterizing quantum chaos in non-integrable systems.

 My interests are deeply rooted in unraveling intricate problems, whether it’s describing our universe with quantum gravity or brain networks with topology.
 When my soul isn’t being consumed by physics, it’s being devoured by black holes.
 Also I hike & cook.